pangeacyber/pangea-go/pangea-sdk/README.md

 Example breakdown:
 ```
-// Redact <-- Displayed as the Summary/Heading field in docs
+// @summary Redact <-- Displayed as the Summary/Heading field in docs
 //
-// Redacts the content of a single text string. <-- Displayed as the Description field in docs
+// @description Redacts the content of a single text string. <-- Displayed as the Description field in docs
 //
-// Example: <-- All lines below this are used as the code snippet field in docs
+// @example <-- All lines below this are used as the code snippet field in docs
 //
 //  input := &redact.TextInput{
 //  	Text: pangea.String("my phone number is 123-456-7890"),